 The organization profile includes options for a name, logo, and summary for your organization.
 This information is displayed for organization members and visitors to your website.

-In the Name text box, provide a name that will appear in the gallery title and on the organization page.
+In the Name text box, provide a name that will appear on the home and organization pages, in the gallery title, and in any correspondence with members of your organization.
 The name can contain up to 55 characters.

 To add a logo, click Upload logo and browse to the image file on your computer.
 The logo appears on the organization page.
 Acceptable image formats are PNG, GIF, and JPEG.
 For best results, the logo should be 300 pixels wide by 300 pixels high.
 Pan and zoom to what you want to appear in your logo.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image can be resampled and scaled when it's saved.
 To remove your existing logo, click Delete.

 Provide a short summary for your organization that will appear on the sign-in page associated with your custom apps and sites by clicking Add a summary.
 The summary can contain up to 310 characters.

 As an administrator with the appropriate privileges, you can request that Esri validate your organization's identity by making it a verified organization.
 Verified organizations can designate items they have shared with everyone (public) as authoritative.
 Designating public items as authoritative makes it easier for others inside and outside your organization to find reliable, up-to-date content.
 These items are also boosted in search results and are returned when the Authoritative Status filter is applied.

 When public items are designated as authoritative, they are identified with an authoritative badge and the name of the organization as the item owner.
 The item owner link displays a pop-up with information about the organization and links to its gallery and home pages.